 - taking your money or property

 - running up debts in your name

 Spiritual abuse includes:

-It is never OK for anyone to use violence to hurt or control you.
+It is never okay for anyone to use violence to hurt or control you.

-Domestic or family violence is one of New Zealand most serious social issues.
+It is not a private matter.
+It is one of New Zealand’s most serious social issues.
 Elder abuse is also a significant concern.

-- Between 33 to 39% of New Zealand women experience physical or sexual violence from an intimate partner in their lifetime.
-(1)
+- Between 33–39% of New Zealand women experience physical or sexual violence from an intimate partner in their lifetime.

-- Domestic violence is one of the leading causes of injury and death to women.
+- Family violence is one of the leading causes of injury and death to women.

 - It also leads to short and long-term health problems such as mental illness, and problems with sexual and reproductive health.